top of page

 I don't have a fancy press, just some basic gouges, some nice paper and a soup spoon!

 I think my favourites, the Reed Warblers on the top, are a great example of how an idea can become art.
 I knew I wanted to have a reflection and water but wasn't sure how to portray it.
 I also wanted the reeds to give some idea of depth in the top right, and wasn't sure how I'd do that either.
-Forgiving myself any and all mistakes, I spent a day cutting and printing over the weekend, and came away with these four beautify prints...as well as a sore neck and tired eyes!
+Forgiving myself any and all mistakes, I spent a day cutting and printing over the weekend, and came away with these four beautiful prints...as well as a sore neck and tired eyes!

 I've put the few prints for sale in my shop, if any of them appeal.